SNK: Misk Foundation acquisition (2020–present)

-In November 2020, the MiSK Foundation, a non-profit organization owned by the crown prince of Saudi Arabia, Mohammed bin Salman, acquired a 33.3% share of SNK from the Chinese company Ledo Millenium through its subsidiary, Electronic Gaming Development Company (EGDC), with the intention to acquire a further 17.7% share at a later time as to gain controlling interest in the company.
+In November 2020, the Misk Foundation, a non-profit organization owned by the crown prince of Saudi Arabia, Mohammed bin Salman, acquired a 33.3% share of SNK from the Chinese company Ledo Millenium through its subsidiary, Electronic Gaming Development Company (EGDC), with the intention to acquire a further 17.7% share at a later time as to gain controlling interest in the company.

 On August 1, 2021, SNK appointed Kenji Matsubara, the former chief executive officer of Zynga Japan and president of Sega, as its CEO.
 On April 6, 2021, MiSK Foundation CEO Badr bin Hamoud AlBadr, Executive Vice President of Activision Blizzard Philip Earl, and former Electronic Arts studio director and executive producer Jeff Peters were appointed as directors of the company.
 EGDC announced its intention to acquire 51% through additional purchases.
 In February 2022, EGDC's ownership share was increased to 96.18%.
 In May, of the same year, SNK notifies the delisting of its shares on the Korea Exchange (KOSDAQ) and EGDC's future plans to acquire all of the company's shares becoming its wholly owned subsidiary.
 On March 20, 2023, SNK relocated its main headquarters to Yodogawa-ku, Osaka.

-In June 28, 2024, SNK opened a Singaporean branch called SNK Games Singapore, and is currently re-expanding its global reach.
+On June 28, 2024, SNK opened a Singaporean branch called SNK Games Singapore, and is currently re-expanding its global reach.

-On December 30, 2024, SNK announced the establishment of a new division known as KOF Studio to develop future projects in their fighting game franchises.
+On December 30, 2024, SNK announced the establishment of a new division known as KOF Studio to develop future projects in its fighting game franchises.

-On May 12, 2025, SNK announced that CEO Kenji Matsubara would step down and assume an advisory role, with the Chairman of the Board appointed as interim CEO.
+On May 12, 2025, SNK announced that CEO Kenji Matsubara would step down and assume an advisory role, with the chairman of the Board appointed as interim CEO.

+On January 2026, former Wargaming and Ubisoft publishing executive Ozan Kocoglu was appointed as Chief Publishing Officer in Tokyo.

+On May 12, 2026, former Bandai Namco Entertainment employee and Tekken game creator, Katsuhiro Harada, established the subsidiary of SNK, VS Studio.

 Products

 Franchises and video games

-SNK is best recognized for its 2D fighting arcade games, most of which were released during the 1990s on their own Neo Geo arcade system.
+SNK is best recognized for its 2D fighting arcade games, most of which were released during the 1990s on its own Neo Geo arcade system.
 The first of these was 1991's Fatal Fury: King of Fighters — the first title of the Fatal Fury series — after which numerous other fighting games were released including World Heroes, Art of Fighting, Aggressors of Dark Kombat, and the popular Samurai Shodown.
-This then led to what is often seen as the company's most famous franchise, The King of Fighters — the first title in this series was 1994's The King of Fighters '94.
+This led to what is often seen as the company's most famous franchise, The King of Fighters — the first title in this series was 1994's The King of Fighters '94.
 These franchises also consist of numerous notable characters that have since become icons of SNK, such as Terry Bogard, Kyo Kusanagi and Mai Shiranui.
 In other genres, the Metal Slug run and gun series is also one of SNK's most well known franchises.